 This scenario is for you younger readers; you still have the freedom to make your future memories.
 Us oldsters are stuck with our Honda memories forever.
 Although with today’s mega-Hondas like the bloated Moby Dick-mobile Accord Crosstour, it’s hard to believe that our memories aren’t playing tricks on us.
-But it’s true: exactly forty years ago, Honda established its beachhead in the US with a 1200lb, 600cc hot rod kei-car.
+But it’s true: a little over forty years ago, Honda established its beachhead in the US with a 1200lb, 600cc hot rod kei-car.

 It’s equally hard for me to believe that it was almost that long ago since I drove one.
 But not only is the memory intensely vivid, it obviously left a lasting impression: I drive the smallest-engined bento box available on these shores.
 But even it looks huge next to a 600.
 Enough preambling; let’s fire up the synapses for a virtual drive: